pabloestradac/causalml-advanced/README.md

 # causalml-advanced

-This repository contains a series of Jupyter Notebooks that are based on the labs from the book [Applied Causal Inference Powered by ML and AI](https://causalml-book.org).
-My goal is to provide simplified versions of the labs, using the same code but different datasets.
+This repository contains a collection of Jupyter notebooks focused on causal inference for both experimental and observational data.
+Each notebook provides applied examples using simulated data.

 The notebooks are organized as follows:

 1. [**Selection Bias**](notebooks/Bias.ipynb): This notebook shows how selection bias arise from observational data.
-2. [**CUPED**](notebooks/CUPED.ipynb): This notebook shows how to use regression adjustment with heterogeneous treatment effects.
+2. [**CUPED**](notebooks/CUPED.ipynb): This notebook shows how to use regression adjustment and CUPED with heterogeneous treatment effects.
-3. [**Multiple Randomized Designs**](notebooks/MRD.ipynb): This notebook compares the treatment effects of simple and multiple randomized designs.
+3. [**Multiple Randomized Designs**](notebooks/MRD.ipynb): This notebook demonstrates how to analyze marketplaces where SUTVA is violated.
 4. [**Power Analysis**](notebooks/Power.ipynb): This notebook shows how to conduct power analysis for randomized experiments.
 5. [**Instrumental Variables**](notebooks/IV.ipynb): IN PROGRESS
 6. [**Regression Discontinuity Design**](notebooks/RDD.ipynb): IN PROGRESS